-Chief Technology Officers (CTO) are top executives in their industry, and are responsible for the technical divisions of corporations or businesses in which they work.
+Chief Technology Officers (CTO) are executives in their industry, responsible for the technical divisions of corporations or businesses in which they work.

 Chief technology officers oversee and supervise the technical staff, including software engineers and computer and information systems managers.
 They set and establish the policies and procedures of their department and ensure that the company is proceeding in the proper technical direction.
 CTOs are usually given private offices and support staff to assist them with their duties.
 Long hours and travel are usually required, but CTOs are among the highest paid workers in America.

 Education and experience are both important components for becoming a chief information officer.
 CTOs often begin their careers in software engineering and earn graduate degrees in management or business.